r1dhosaputs/anigirl-pict-generate/README.md

-Created With Tailwind CSS and
+Created With Tailwind CSS and with API WAIFU